Welcome

 Reading

-A reading from the first letter of Paul to he Corinthians.
+A reading from the letter of Paul to the Ephesians.

 The Word of God.